Frojoe6969/usa-car-search/README.md

 netsh interface portproxy add v4tov4 listenport=9222 listenaddress=0.0.0.0 connectport=9222 connectaddress=$wsl
 ```

-If Chrome CDP is not configured, the scraper falls back to Playwright's Chromium automatically.
+If Chrome CDP is not configured or times out, the scraper falls back to Playwright's Chromium automatically.

+> **Note:** The CDP connect call uses a 10-second timeout.
+If Chrome is unreachable or busy, AutoTrader is skipped gracefully rather than hanging the entire run.

 ---